Skip to content

 • sticky browser-style toolbar with navigation, source jump, zoom, and layout controls

-• shared document navigator for sections and files with filtering
+• shared document navigator for sections, files, and links with filtering

 • tree-based outline with hover peek and live section tracking